-Industrial designers work in offices in a variety of industries.
+Industrial designers work in a variety of industries.
 Although industrial designers work primarily in offices, they may travel to testing facilities, design centers, clients’ exhibit sites, users’ homes or workplaces, and places where the product is manufactured.

 The median annual wage for industrial designers was $77,030 in May 2021.

 Employment of industrial designers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
 Consumer demand for new products and new product styles should sustain the demand for industrial designers.

 Explore resources for employment and wages by state and area for industrial designers.